 History contributes significantly to the teaching of personal, social, citizenship and health education.
-Children develop self-confidence by having opportunities to explain their views on a number of social questions.
+Children develop self-confidence by having opportunities to explain their views on a number of social questions such as how society should respond to poverty and homelessness.
+They discover how to be active citizens in a democratic society by learning how laws are made and changed, and they learn how to recognise and challenge stereotypes and to appreciate that racism is a harmful aspect of society.
 They learn how society is made up of people from different cultures and start to develop tolerance and respect for others.